faafiel/TOPO_Assessment/README.md

 INTRO

-Project is a uv venv that contains a django project.
+This repo hosts a uv venv that contains a django project.

 To localhost the django project: